Beerwah, Queensland

-Australia Zoo established by Steve Irwin is a major tourist attraction and is visited daily by many tourists.

 Geography

 Beerwah is situated north of Glass House Mountains, approximately 80 km north of Brisbane, and just south of Landsborough.
 The main road through Beerwah is called Steve Irwin Way.
 It was formerly known as the Glasshouse Mountain Tourist Route and is accessed by the Bruce Highway, which bypassed the town in 1985.
 Kilcoy–Beerwah Road enters from the west.

 Beerwah railway station on the Nambour and Gympie North railway line serves the town.

 History

 The name Beerwah comes from the Kabi language (Turrbal dialect) word birrawaman, with birra meaning sky and wandum meaning climbing up.

 Beerwah Post Office opened by August 1907 (a receiving office had been open from 1891).